ahedberg/comp116-ahedberg/finalproject/README.md

 * read_browser_databases.py - reads the SQLite databases associated with
   Mozilla Firefox (Google Chrome to be added).
-Choice of pre-defined searches that may return a few browser artifacts or a rudimentary interactive mode
+Choice of pre-defined searches that may return a few browser artifacts or a rudimentary interactive mode.
+Uses Python 3.3.3.
 * read_memory.py - attempts to read the in-memory SQLite databases associated with Mozilla Firefox (Google Chrome to be added).
 Currently achieves a memory map of the process and freezes spectacularly.
+Uses Python 2.7.6.